danthegoodman1/SQLGateway/README.md

 When transactions are not found locally, a lookup to Redis will be attempted.
 If the transaction is found on a remote pod, the request will be proxied to the remote pod.

-Redis Cluster mode support is on the roadmap.
+Redis Cluster mode support and etcd support are on the roadmap.

 ## Transactions